dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 1. Intermediate Certificate 4 - Issued to: Intermediate Awesome CA Gamma; Issued By: The King of Awesomeness
 1. Root certificate - Issued by and to: The King of Awesomeness

-The certificate 1 is your **end-user certificate**, the one you purchase from the CA. The certificates from 2 to 5 are called **intermediate certificates**.
-The certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is called **root certificate**.
+Certificate 1 is your **end-user certificate**, the one you purchase from the CA. The certificates from 2 to 5 are called **intermediate certificates**.
+Certificate 6, the one at the top of the chain (or at the end, depending on how you read the chain), is called **root certificate**.

 When you install your end-user certificate for `example.awesome`, you must bundle all the intermediate certificates and install them along with your end-user certificate.
 If the SSL certificate chain is invalid or broken, your certificate will not be trusted by some devices.